shryesth/llm-chatbot/README.md

-# Internship Project: LLM-based Chatbot
+# Internship Project: RAG Backend
 This repository contains the code for an internship project that implements a large language model (LLM) chatbot.

 ## Setup